The Environmental Benefits of Industrial Hemp

 What Is Industrial Hemp?

-Industrial hemp is a member of the cannabis family which has a concentration of less than 0.3% THC by weight.
-It won’t get you high, but it has been used by humans for centuries to make textiles, papers, and as wellness support.
-Hemp served an important role in American industry for generations before being targeted by a smear campaign intent on associating it with its more psychoactive cousin, marijuana.
-When the Controlled Substances Act of 1970 was passed, it included cannabis without differentiating hemp from Marijuana, and the crop largely disappeared from American soil.
+In the American industry, Hemp served an important role for generations before being targeted by a smear campaign intent on associating it with its psychoactive cousin, marijuana.
+When the Controlled Substances Act of 1970 was passed, it illegalized all forms of cannabis without differentiating hemp from marijuana.
+As a result, this sustainable, versatile crop largely disappeared from American soil.

 How You Can Help